 In addition, the State has released anticipated reductions based on SB1 (School Funding Reform).
 The impact to Ball-Chatham could be a $1.2 million overall annual reduction in State funding.
 Further, we’re hearing that school districts should not count on receiving one, or even possibly two, of the four categorical payments owed by the State.
 The loss of these would further add to our current year (14-15) deficit by $630,000 - $1.25 million.
 And then there’s pension reform, which is still an unknown at this time but could increase our expenditures significantly going forward.
 Read more...

 The Glenwood Athletic Boosters invite everyone to participate in their annual golf outing May 31 at Piper Glen Golf Course.
 Please plan to arrive by 11:30 a.m. for registration and lunch.
 Shotgun start at 1 p.m. $100 per golfer includes: 18 holes with cart; lunch; two on-course beverage and game areas; dinner and prizes.
 Checks should be made payable to the Glenwood Athletic Boosters.
 Registration form and payment, due by April 30, can be returned to the high school Athletics Office, or mailed to GHS, 1501 E. Plummer in Chatham.

 Stay Up-to-date with Contract Negotiations

 The Board of Education is in the process of negotiating a contract with the BCEA.
 Meetings are held in closed session, and details of progress remain confidential until the contract is ratified and approved.
-Both the Board of Education and the BCEA agree that it is in everyone's best interest that progress be reported after each meeting.
+Both the Board of Education and the BCEA agree that it is in everyone's best interest that progress be reported regularly.